councilofelders/numerbay/docs/docs/tutorial-basics/sell-a-product.md

 ### Pricing options
 ![Listing Option](/img/tutorial/listingOption.png)
 * Platform
-    - On-Platform: Product is sold on NumerBay with full features
+    - `On-Platform`: Product is sold on NumerBay with full features
-    - Off-Platform: Product only links to an external listing page
+    - `Off-Platform`: Product only links to an external listing page
 * Listing Mode:
-    - File Mode: Buyers can download artifact files and optionally designate a model slot for submission.
+    - `File Mode`: Buyers can download artifact files and optionally designate a model slot for submission.
 You can upload artifacts to NumerBay or add external file URLs
-    - Stake Only Mode: Submit for buyers automatically without distributing artifact files, without stake limit.
+    - `Stake Only Mode`: Submit for buyers automatically without distributing artifact files, without stake limit.
 You must upload artifacts to NumerBay. [only available for "numerai-predictions" and "signals-predictions" categories]
-    - Stake Only Mode with Limit: Submit for buyers automatically without distributing artifact files, with a stake limit (in NMR).
+    - `Stake Only Mode with Limit`: Submit for buyers automatically without distributing artifact files, with a stake limit (in NMR).
 You must upload artifacts to NumerBay. [only available for "numerai-predictions" and "signals-predictions" categories]
 * Number of Rounds per Unit: Number of tournament rounds bundled into this pricing option.

 :::info